tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 Readout is not constrained to a single node (what we called `"seed"` above).
-As a different example, consider a link prediction task: given a `"source"` and a `"target"` node, predict whether or not there was an edge between them in the original graph (before conversion to `GraphTensor`).
+As a different example, consider a link prediction task: given a `"source"` and a `"target"` node, predict whether or not there was an edge between them in the ground-truth graph data (before conversion to the `GraphTensor`s seen in the training data).
 To make it more interesting, let's say the source of the predicted link is from node set `"users"` but the target can be from node set `"users"` or `"items"`.

-This is represented as follows:
+This is represented by a readout structure as follows:

   * The auxiliary node set `"_readout"` has one node for each link prediction to make.